These Clothing Lines Are Produced In Prisons Around The World

-When it comes to ethical labour in the fashion industry, the conversation usually begins and ends with sweatshop labour practices.
+When it comes to ethical labor in the fashion industry, the conversation usually begins and ends with sweatshop labor practices.
 But how does fashion produced by prisoners fit into the equation?
 Inmates toiling over sewing machines in Orange Is the New Black’s most recent season isn’t just a scripted plot line, according to Business of Fashion.
-It’s actually a case of life imitating art: in recent years, a handful of clothing labels have cropped up, touting that their collections are manufactured inside prison walls.
+It’s actually a case of life imitating art: In recent years, a handful of clothing labels have cropped up, touting that their collections are manufactured inside prison walls.

 The more contemporary businesses that have emerged are trying for a certain cool cachet and a much wider audience (especially compared to Unicor’s largely internal usage of the goods it produces).
 And these brands certainly aren’t downplaying that inmates are the labor force behind the the goods.